 Check out some of the makeshift tanks and weapons in the YouTube video below:

-A majority of the tanks in the video can be classified as machines with improved vehicle armor.
-The armor is usually crudely installed and attempts encapsulate the important bits of the vehicle underneath – including the crew.
+A majority of the “tanks” in the video can be classified as machines with improved vehicle armor.
+The armor is usually crudely installed and attempts to encapsulate the important bits of the vehicle underneath – including the crew.

-In the video, most of the tanks and other vehicles are box-shaped, mis-matched crawlers that are akin to cardboard forts.
-But as uninspiring as they may appear, they still pack a punch with machine guns, rockets and other armament hiding beneath the unfortunate looking exterior.
+In the video, most of the tanks and other vehicles are box-shaped, mismatched crawlers akin to cardboard forts.
+But as uninspiring as they may appear, they still pack a punch with machine guns, rockets and other armament hiding beneath their unfortunate looking exterior.